Mental Wellness Challenges and Proactivenesss

 Again, a person is an individual who has a unique character in the web of life.
 It may sound odd because in Swahili there is a proverb that says Mtu ni Watu.
 It means a person is people.
 Bantu and watu in English means people.
 Mtu and umuntu means a person.
 Umuntu ngumuntu ngabantu is the Zulu proverb.
 The emphasis is on people over individuals.
 But some use them to rationalize self-abandonment.

-Greed or oppression is not synonymous with individuals' responsibility to take good care of their body and inner self.
+Greed and abuse of power to exploit and oppress others is not synonymous with individuals' responsibility to take good care of their body and inner self and behave responsibly.
 Be aware, individuals with cumulative unaddressed inner issues can harm themselves and others in a community intentionally or unintentionally.
-There are also cases where a group of people with shared materialistic values and norms have united with the intent to hurt a person or other groups.
+There are also cases where a group of people with shared beliefs, values, and norms that misalign with requirements for ecological wellbeing have united with the intent to hurt a person or other groups.
 Hence, consideration for the authentic self, others, and world health comes with the responsibilities of individuals, human organizations, nations, and communities to do their part to become part of solutions.

 "The best thinking has been done in solitude.
 The worst has been done in turmoil." ~Thomas Edison